overbrowsing/web-archive.txt/README.md

 ## Credits

-Developed by the [Overbrowsing Research Group](https://overbrowsing.com) at the [Institute for Design Informatics, The University of Edinburgh](https://designinformatics.org/).
+Developed by the [Overbrowsing](https://overbrowsing.com) at the [Institute for Design Informatics, The University of Edinburgh](https://designinformatics.org/).

 ## Citing